 Monday, 23rd Week in Ordinary Time

-In what other ways does our faith become withered?
-When we forget to seriously think of what matters most in life, when we become obsessed with something or someone, when we get fixated on material things and physical ‘beautification’, when we are influenced by the distorted values of consumerism, when we are intoxicated with selfish interests and ambitions, when we get addicted to sexual pleasures and instant gratification…our faith becomes withered.
+Let us take a look into the seemingly “impossible things” or let us just say “withered parts” of our life that the Lord might be asking us to bring to him.
+It may be our withered faith.
+What is a withered faith?
+Let me put it this way… When we forget to seriously think of what matters most in life, when we allow ourselves be overwhelmed by worries and anxieties, when we get fixated on material things and physical ‘beautification’, when we are influenced by the distorted values of consumerism, when we are intoxicated with selfish interests and ambitions, when we get addicted to sexual pleasures and instant gratification… our faith becomes withered.

 In this Mass, let us humbly ask the Lord to stretch out his hand and heal our withered faith, heal our brokenness and woundedness.
 May our “withered faith” be refreshed or reinvigorated by grace.
 May it become fully alive.